 A GP or dietitian can help you to work out your daily calorie needs.

 You may prefer to have the support of a community weight management service.
-Ask your GP if there is one available near you.
+Ask the GP if there is one available near you.

 Anyone who wants to use the service, which welcomes wheelchair users, is screened by a qualified weight management adviser who can tell you if the service is suitable.